 In a wanderlusting soul like mine, you’ll find a place reserved for travel that aches for new adventures and sights to see.
 But even with Instagrammable views, a cushy neck pillow, and the mystery of an unfamiliar destination, traveling on an airplane can be a far cry from comfortable.

-Insert some simple, on-the-go, self-care items to keep your mind and body in balance while up in the air.
+Don't forget these simple, on-the-go, self-care items to keep your mind and body in balance while up in the air.

 The plane provides some free handouts and has little, prewrapped packages for sale, but they typically lack in nutritional value.
-Instead, 15 minutes of planning ahead can provide you with hours of tasty, yet nutritional, on-board snacks to curb your hunger.
+Instead, 15 minutes of planning ahead can provide you with hours of tasty, yet nutritional, on-board snacks to curb your hunger

 Some of my favorites?
 Apples, grapes, Macro bars, raw nuts, individual almond butter packets (paired with apple slices for perfection), goji berries, and cacao nibs.
 Bring your own heat-safe container, like a reusable mug, and a plastic spoon; and you can even make instant oatmeal.

 The design of airplane seating presupposes poor posture.
 Almost every airplane seat I have ever occupied leaves me hunching over in a slouched position like a crescent moon.
-To counteract this tendency and to protect the natural curvature of the spine, use two little yoga tune-up balls, or racquetballs.
+To counteract this tendency and to protect the natural curvature of the spine, use two little yoga tune-up balls or racquetballs.
 Place them on either side of your spine and lean back into your seat.
 Alternate between locations from right beneath the tips of the scapula to the start of the lumbar spine.